Music

 Lessons are structured carefully with 5 interwoven themes being developed across the year.
 These themes are:

 Over the course of the scheme children will be taught how to sing fluently, and expressively and be taught to play a range of instruments.
 To support the teaching of music the school has purchased glass sets of glockenspiels, ukuleles and recorders.
-Singling is developed further in weekly whole class singing.
+Singing is developed further in weekly whole class singing sessions.

 Children will learn to recognise and name interrelated dimensions of music: